 He tells the security officer…”They’re with me.”

 We’re golden.
 We’re in.
 We have the best view.
 We are across from the DJ.

 We are in Mardi Gras heaven….

-The parade stalled a couple of times but honestly this was a highlight.
 Directly in front of us were local high school bands putting on a serious show…they had an audience and they were showing off…big time…I would buy tickets to their performance and here I am front row, close enough to touch, hanging out on the balcony of Marcello’s with the Who’s Who Diddly Do’s of Jim Beam… with my man…draped in colorful beads…surrounded by happy people of all ages.
 I like you, Mardi Gras.